 Within the scope of harmonising the European legal framework, article 168 paragraph 7 of the Treaty on the Functioning of the European Union (TFEU) provides for a limitation of the EU's activities.
-Thus, the responsibility of the member states for the establishment of health policy, the organisation of healthcare services and medical care must be preserved.
-The administration of healthcare also falls within the responsibility of the member states.
-Therefore, the monitoring of healthcare delivery is also mainly the responsibility of the member states.
+Thus, the responsibility of the member states for the establishment of health policy, the organisation of health care services and medical care must be preserved.
+The administration of health care also falls within the responsibility of the member states.
+Therefore, the monitoring of healthcare delivery is also mainly the responsibility of the member states and the authorities they entrust with these tasks.